 Where could you make into your cozy-comfy space?
 Is there room in the corner of your bedroom or do you have your favorite chair downstairs?
 Which end of the couch do you gravitate towards?
 Can you find a little end table to put next to it so you can set down a cup of tea and a book when it’s time to take a break?

 Once you’ve set up comfy-cozyland, head back upstairs and take a critical look at what’s in your bedroom.
 Has it become a catch-all for everything that doesn’t have a place?
 Do clothes cover every surface and stuff every drawer?
-In that case, begin with decluttering your clothes.
+In that case, begin with decluttering.
 Are there boxes you haven’t opened in three moves?
 Set your timer and start decluttering.

 Is there an elliptical for hanging clothes on and a suitcase that’s still full of last trip’s souvenirs?
 Those would be good places to start too.
 The goal is to have everything where you use it, so if you use the elliptical to exercise and feel that’s the only/best place, then get the clothes off it and keep the area around it cleared.
 If you know that you’ll never use any piece of gym machinery in your house, least of all the elliptical that sort of works, then getting that thing out of your bedroom is going to clear up so much space.